biancashiromoto/pet-adoption/README.md

 If they are interested in adopting one of the available pets, they can fill out the adoption form with their information and submit their request.

-The pets' pictures are fetched from [The Cat API](https://thecatapi.com/), and their names from the [cat-names](https://www.npmjs.com/package/cat-names?activeTab=readme) library.
-Their age is a randomly generated number between 1 and 20 (so don't be surprised if you see some 12 year old kittens lol).
+The pets' pictures are fetched from [The Cat API](https://thecatapi.com/) and [The Dog API](https://www.thedogapi.com//), and their names from the [cat-names](https://www.npmjs.com/package/cat-names?activeTab=readme) library.
+Their age is a randomly generated number between 1 and 20 (so don't be surprised if you see some 12 year old kittens/puppies lol).

 The data is then stored in localStorage prevent unnecessary future API requests.